tmaybe/dev.socrata.com/_posts92016-06-26-quickly-building-an-ember-app-backed-by-socrata-open-data.md

 });
 ```

+The `model()` hook is called when the user enters the route (`/`) and gives the descendant controller and template access to a `model` property (in this case, an array of ridership models.

-### Update the controller
+### Updating the controller
-Now we need to update the controller to use the model from the route to generate our chart data.
+Now we need to update the controller to use the model passed in from the route to generate our chart data.

 ```javascript
 // app/controllers/index.js